dovuofficial/reputation-prototype-services/README.md

 - Project management as a CRUD
 - Tracking account stakes for a given project as a CRUD

-In addition, the admin panel provided has a nice UI layout for those that want to adjust by hand.
+In addition, the admin panel provided has a nice UI layout for those that want to adjust by hand...